 Throughout the previous 25 years, Cindy (David’s wife) played a mentor role in Shanna’s life, and the Pope’s and the Turbyfill’s became close family.
 With the launch of POPE Initiatives, it took no time to realize that it was in perfect alignment with the imprint on her heart that the Lord had made back in 1991.
 God has given Shanna a strong sense of purpose, determination and an urgency to be about His work, she is excited to be hands and feet for the greatest kingdom impact.

-Spencer S. – Vice-President of Strategy Formulation and Implementation
+Spencer – Vice-President of Field Strategy

 Spencer was born in Flowood, MS in 1978.
 By the grace of God, he was raised by parents that knew, loved, and served the Lord Jesus.
 Their witness and sharing of the Gospel led him to know Jesus at age 7.

 After graduating high school, Spencer went to Belhaven University to study and play baseball.
 While at Belhaven, the Lord began to call him to ministry and also open his eyes to the lostness of so much of the world.
 After graduating in 2001, Spencer married his high school sweetheart, Melanie, and they moved to Memphis, TN to study at Mid-America Baptist Theological Seminary.
 While at Mid-America, Spencer served as the Youth Pastor and Minister of Music at Highland Baptist Church in Senatobia, MS. During these years, the Lord continued to burden Spencer and Melanie about the lostness and lack of access to the Gospel among unreached people groups around the world.